k0mputer-n3rd/react-homework/MyNotes.md

 ## Install Additional React Components

 At the terminal:
 npm install react-router-dom
+npm install styled-components

 <do I need more?>
 <npm audit reports vulnerabilities.
 Do I fix?>